eleda77/eleda77.github.io/docs/vocab_list.md

 **interregnum** - a period when normal government is suspended, especially between successive reigns or regimes; interval/pause between two periods of office or other things

 **invar** - an alloy of iron and nickel with a negligible coefficient of expansion, used in the making of clocks and scientific instruments

+**irrupt** - enter forcibly or suddenly

 ### J {#header-title-10}
 **jess** - a short leather strap that is fastened round each leg of a hawk

 **jobbing** - employed to do occasional pieces of work, rather than on a regular or permanent basis

+**jody call** - a cadence or cadence call, a traditional call-and-response work song sung by military personnel while running or marching

 **jounce** - move up and down suddenly

 **juugly** - (for eggs) with the white all sticky and runny and full of slimy bits (Pratchett made this up for sure)

 ### K {#header-title-11}
 **kakistocracy** - government by the least suitable or competent citizens of a state